-Photography marketing is one of the most challenging aspects of a profitable photography business.
+Successful marketing and branding are among the most challenging aspects of a profitable photography business.

 Here are fifteen easy photography marketing ideas to help you elevate your business profile.

-15. Identify Your Target Market for Personalised Marketing Campaigns
+1. Identify Your Target Market for Personalised Campaigns

 The first thing that you need to do before you get started with photography marketing is to identify your niche.